Ewing Young is an important American pioneer who is buried at Ewing Young Farm, where the Ewing Young Distillery is located.

 The rest is history.

-As we like to say at Ewing Young Distillery, Ewing Young helped take The Oregon Country from Great Britain without firing a shot—he did it by pouring a shot.™
+As we like to say, Ewing Young helped take The Oregon Country from Great Britain without firing a shot—he did it by pouring a shot.™

 When Ewing Young died in 1841, the need to probate his estate led directly to the formation of Oregon’s first provisional government.
 The official history of the State of Oregon, Volume 1, page 1, starts at the funeral of Ewing Young, held where the splendid 173-year old Ewing Young Oak continues to flourish at the current-day Farm.